Gusto/gusto.github.io/_posts/2013-09-30-updating-payrolls-example.markdown

   GET https://api.gusto.com/v1/companies/94158/payrolls?processed=false&start_date={{ site.time | date: '%Y' }}-01-16&end_date={{ site.time | date: '%Y' }}-01-31
 ```

 This should only return that one payroll and we can recompute the data specifically for that pay period.
 Do not simply copy over the new `version` and resubmit, as you'll likely be overwriting information that the user, an internal Gusto process, or another 3rd party application.
-This can lead to incorrect pay, miscalculated taxes, and upset users
+This can lead to incorrect pay, miscalculated taxes, and upset users.